bixgomez/gicinema/wp-content/plugins/gicinema-plugin/README.md

 - Troubleshooting tips
   - Re-list events: `ddev wp cron event list --fields=hook,next_run,recurrence | grep cron__`
-  - Ensure `DISABLE_WP_CRON` is not true in `wp-config.php` if expecting automatic WP‑Cron on requests.
-For dev, using WP‑CLI as above is sufficient.
+  - Ensure `DISABLE_WP_CRON` is not true in `wp-config.php` if expecting automatic WP-Cron on requests.
+For dev, using WP-CLI as above is sufficient.

 ## Agile Feed Update and Import